collivier/ansible-role-xtesting/docs/gates/gates.md

   - /run to access both Podman and Docker sockets
   - /data to access the configuration files
   - helm and docker configuration files to avoid Docker Hub pull rate limits
-- clone XtestingCI and execute the test playbook in the container
+- install Ansible, clone XtestingCI and execute the test playbook in the container

 ### Gating metrics and results

 - 30+ changes published to implement the new Gates
-- Many bugs detected such as:
+- many bugs detected such as:
   - [Six must be installed in rhel 8 when kubernetes too](https://github.com/collivier/ansible-role-xtesting/commit/934ecc2d0f7ce1c53fb863246f01c9a0dd53e803)
   - [Install py3-requests in any case](https://github.com/collivier/ansible-role-xtesting/commit/40b5b0b17bc23dc897fbf50e221fe9f6acd73506)
   - [community.docker must be updated if Focal](https://github.com/collivier/ansible-role-xtesting/commit/157134bbed7c32e15b96a3d3ba359adde97e3089)
   - [tag + digest requires podman >= 3.3](https://github.com/collivier/ansible-role-xtesting/commit/ff9fb53d5df862aa22fa9235e9ba24a040be07fa)
   - [Improve podman logics](https://github.com/collivier/ansible-role-xtesting/commit/44844e64080a11f3d057f459a89e54a52c8b3280)

-**and updating XtestingCI is so much easier**
+**And updating XtestingCI is so much easier**

 ### current limits

 - Podman client and server versions must be compatible
 - running all the verification jobs ends after weeks and additional servers should be added
-- A few jobs must be also executed before merge to detect maximum of bugs as early as possible
+- a few jobs must be also executed before merge to detect maximum of bugs as early as possible

 **The gate must be always improved**